 There is an entrance fee for the museum.
 We paid the small fee before being greeted by the owner.
 He began telling us about the history of the cavern.
 The family created the museum in the early 1950s, first whitewashing the walls before opening a saloon operation during the time of prohibition.
 One story outlined how the cave served as a dance hall, as it has interesting acoustics.
 When Kanab was the center for filming westerns, many movie stars frequented the bar.
 The Mormons settled the valley in the 1800s; it was quite fascinating learning the history.

-Hike Sand Cave Scramble
+Tackle the Sand Cave Scramble Hike

 This was a wonderful short hike just outside of Kanab that we wouldn’t have known about without speaking to our Airbnb host.
 He told us it was worth exploring the Sand Caves 0.4 miles further down the road from the Moqui Cave Museum.
 If you don’t mind a bit of a slick rock scramble, this is a cool 0.5-mile hike.
 However, we later learned that if we had gone further left, it would be an easier climb.
 Be sure to wear good shoes or hiking boots, as the rock is very slick.